fourstix/Elfos-utils/README.md

 ## xtrim
 **Usage:** xtrim *filename*, where *filename* is an executable file.
-Trim the executable file *filename* to the runtime size in the header, and save it with the .tr extension.  *Useful to remove padding bytes added by XMODEM transfers*
+Trim the executable file *filename* to the runtime size in its header, and save with the .tr extension.  *Useful to remove padding bytes added by an XMODEM transfers*

 STG NVR/RTC/UART and STG EPROM Utility Commands
 -----------------------------------------------